walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 `issuer-conformance-basic-haip-batch` artifact contains suite/Identity revision information and result identifiers/statuses (including plan and test IDs for looking up suite logs).
-Error bodies, raw issuer/tunnel/test logs, JUnit output, rendered configuration and test keys are not uploaded.
+Error bodies, raw issuer/tunnel/test logs, JUnit output, rendered configuration and test keys are not uploaded in this artifact.
+The shared JUnit check includes issuer results.
 The issuer and tunnel are stopped on completion or failure.

 Focused checks (no live conformance):